xInevitable/fastfetch-config/README.md

 To tailor the display to your preferences:

-1. Open the `config.jsonc` file in your preferred text editor.
+1. Open the `config-linux.jsonc/config-windows.jsonc` file in your preferred text editor.
 2. Modify the settings according to your needs.
 3. Save the file and run `fastfetch` to see your changes.